fggreeff/google-assistant/README.md

 # google-assistant

-Demo app for GA and firebase-tools
+Demo voting app for GA and firebase-tools

 ## Getting started

+Ensure to create a project in firebase
 Clone repository
 Install packages

 Generate a [Firebase private key](https://documentation.onesignal.com/docs/generate-a-google-server-api-key) and store this inside `server/config/config.json`